 Urban composting can restore the environment, help plants grow, nourish the soil, and reduce chemical use.
 It helps to reduce the amount of waste we send to landfill sites.

 Indoor composting doesn’t have to be as daunting as you may think.
 With adequate knowledge, the right ingredients, and a suitable bin, you’re on your way to creating a suitable compost.

-Once you understand this, you need to know the suitable materials to compost and how to get started.
+Once you understand this, you must know the suitable materials to compost and how to start.
 Some materials make good compost, while you should avoid adding others to your compost heap or bin.

-Here are some good compost materials to add to a compost heap or bin:
+Here are some good organic compost materials to add to a compost heap or bin:

 Here are some materials to avoid adding to a compost heap or bin:

 The reasons for avoiding these materials vary.
 Waste products like butter, milk, oils, meat, and fish cause odor problems.
 Apart from that, they also tend to attract unwanted visitors like insects and rodents.
 Avoid animal products like meat and fish bones.
-Items like charcoal, ash, and chemically-treated materials can release harmful substances to the soil.
+Items like charcoal, ash, and chemically treated materials can release harmful substances into the soil.
 These not only affect the soil but also negatively affect plants.

 There’s more than one way to compost at home.
-You could embrace indoor composting where you keep a bin in your kitchen or create compost piles in a backyard.
+You could embrace indoor composting, keeping a bin in your kitchen, or creating compost piles in a backyard.

-Many composting options are available to you, even if you live in a big city.
-Here, you’ll discover product options and tips for creating either indoor or outdoor compost.
+Many composting options are available to you, even if you live in an urban area.
+Here, you’ll discover product options and tips for creating either indoor or outdoor nutrient-rich compost.

 If you don’t have an outdoor space, you can compost items within your kitchen.
 There are many options, from worm bins to electric kitchen composters.
 All you need is a container to retain heat and help you get started.